-636 Author contributions

-- FM, JS, MK, KL and TJ designed the experiments and ND, AP, RB, and MP carried them out. - ND, VPK and AP analysed the data.
-ND, VPK and TJ prepared the manuscript with - 639 contributions from all co-authors.
+Author contributions.
+FM, JS, MK, KL and TJ designed the experiments and ND, AP, RB, and MP carried them out.
+ND, VPK, and AP analysed the data.
+ND, VPK, and TJ prepared the manuscript with contributions from all co-authors.

-- 641 Competing interests. - At least one of the (co-)authors is a member of the editorial board of Aerosol Research.
-The - authors declare that they have no conflict of interest.
+Competing interests.
+At least one of the (co-)authors is a member of the editorial board of Aerosol Research.
+The peer-review process was guided by an independent editor, and the authors also have no other competing interests to declare.